 If you suspect your aging loved one is the victim of abuse, it's important to report your suspicions to the local authorities as soon as possible.
 If the abuse is severe or life-threatening, please contact 911.

 After reporting nursing home abuse to the appropriate authorities, there are several more steps you will need to take in order to ensure the health and safety of your elderly family member.
 It's at this point that many family members choose to hire an experienced nursing home abuse lawyer.
 A trusted lawyer can help families through this difficult process, as well as hold the negligent nursing home liable for the physical or emotional pain they have forced your senior loved one to endure.

 A trusted lawyer will also guide families through the process of finding a good nursing home that meets all of the requirements necessary for their loved one's health and happiness.
 Your lawyer will help you choose a new facility that is clean, has a sufficient staff-to-patient ratio, has stellar credentials, and is free of complaints or citations.

 Contact Our West Virginia Nursing Home Abuse Lawyers for Help

-The people and businesses of West Virginia need an ally and for 30 years The Bell Law Firm, PLLC has been that ally, protecting their rights and interests of West Virginians and helping them to receive compensation for their pain and suffering, while holding the liable parties accountable for their actions.
+The people and businesses of West Virginia need an ally and for 30 years Stewart Bell, PLLC has been that ally, protecting their rights and interests of West Virginians and helping them to receive compensation for their pain and suffering, while holding the liable parties accountable for their actions.